 Data center modernization is a complicated and extensive process.
 Here’s what you should do at each stage of a migration:

 STEP 1.
-INTERNAL IT ASSETS AUDIT
+INTERNAL IT AUDIT OF ASSETS

 A crucial first step is to update your database or any other systems that track assets.
 With the updated information, you can see what your infrastructure has and what steps and challenges you will have.
 We can assist you to build the update picture of your infrastructure.